dabit3/next.js-amplify-workshop/README.md

 Next, open __pages/my-posts.js__.
 We'll make a few updates to this page:

-1. Create the function for deleting a post
+1. Create a function for deleting a post
 2. Add a link to edit the post by navigating to `/edit-post/:postID`
 3. Add a link to view the post
 4. Create a button for deleting posts